randmose/Wuodini/README.md

-# py-face-rec
+# Wuodini
-Facial Recognition app
+A basic NLP app